 Although we had planned on having a phone in every cabin, our first guests said, “No, we like the peace and quiet!”
 So we listened to them and put a shared phone on The Pumphouse porch that you can use at anytime to call locally or back home.
 You can also receive calls on this phone (828-622-9351) if you are there to hear it ring!

-Kind of!
 USCellular has a tower in Hot Springs so most phones will have some service at the cabins.
-(AT&T/T-Mobile phones won’t work off this tower.)
-You may not have enough signal to have a lengthy conversation, but the Pumphouse Phone is available for you to use anytime 24/7.
-Most phones can send and receive text messages just fine.
-(Mike/Amy/Lisa all text each other at cabins on iPhone/Android on both Verizon/USCelluar service.)
+AT&T seems to work well too.
+We text back and forth on Verizon.
+Sprint is more marginal.
+The Pumphouse Phone is available for you to use anytime 24/7.
+Most phones can send and receive text messages.

 What about email/internet?

 Most people come to our cabins to get away from it all and really enjoy their “Unplugged Vacation”.
 (Just tell your boss/sister/mother that you have zero reception.)
-The town of Hot Springs has Bluff Mountain Outfitters and a public library with computers with internet access, or take your laptop/iPad/tablet/phone to The Iron Horse Station and enjoy their free Wi-Fi and a great lunch.
+The town of Hot Springs has Bluff Mountain Outfitters and a public library with computers with internet access, or take your laptop/iPad/tablet/phone to The Iron Horse Station and enjoy their free WiFi and a great lunch.
 There is also a wonderful Welcome Center in town with comfy couches and free WiFi.
 Then again some people report full connectivity at the cabins including video chats!

 What is your minimum stay?